MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-post-purchases.md

 ---
-title: Understanding How To Post Purchase Documents | Microsoft Docs
+title: Understanding How To Post Purchase Documents
-description: Learn about the different posting functions to post purchase documents, and how you can update posted documents.
+description: Learn about the different posting functions to post purchase documents, and how to update posted documents.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual